2016 Tamil Nadu Legislative Assembly election: Cash for votes

 Wide spread allegations of parties bribing voters with cash were raised and the Election commission responded by increasing the number of flying squads to conduct raids and prevent distribution of cash for votes.
 First time in the Indian history Rs 570 crores of three containers captured in Tirupur, no one claimed for that money at the first day.
 Later SBI claimed that money.
 Many parties like CPI(M), CPI, VCK, MDMK, PMK, wanted clear information about that money.

 Postponement of polls

 The Election Commission postponed the polls in Aravakurichi and Thanjavur constituencies due to reports of distribution of huge sums of money and alcohol to voters.
 The polling was initially postponed to 13 June, despite the Governor of Tamil Nadu requesting that it should happen before 1 June.
 The date was subsequently amended to November.

-By-Election
+Adjuned and By-Election

 On 26 October 2016, the Election Commission announced that the election for Thiruparankundram, Aravakurichi and Thanjavur constituencies would be held on 19 November 2016.
 The outcome was: